Head of the U.S. Litigation, Arbitration & Investigations Practice, Washington D.C. and New York

 Commercial and investment arbitrations – recent examples include:

-- Leading global infrastructure company as lead U.S. defense counsel in ICC arbitration involving $3 billion energy project, and in rare award, winning all costs and fees.
+- Leading global infrastructure company as lead U.S. defense counsel in winning ICC arbitration involving $3 billion energy project, and in rare award, winning all costs and fees.

 - Leading European energy company as lead U.S. counsel in $500 million ICSID arbitration against Latin-American country concerning major energy infrastructure project.